CSCI-4611-Spring-2022/Lecture-4/README.md

-# Lecture 4: Angry Vectors
+# Lecture 4: Points and Vectors

-Detailed explanation of this code can be found in the lecture video (will be added after class).
+Detailed explanation of this code can be found in the [lecture video](https://mediaspace.umn.edu/media/t/1_n7fpdlln).

 You can run the program on [GitHub pages](https://csci-4611-spring-2022.github.io/Lecture-4).